‘Cosmopolitan’ Magazine Celebrates Woman Getting Cancer As Weight-Loss Secret, Internet Lashes Out

-For decades upon decades, Cosmopolitan magazine has been giving tips on all sorts of things to its large span of readers and many of those tips were focused on weight-loss.
-Well, almost everyone is all about staying healthy and trying to shed a few extra pounds, but doing it by the right and safe methods.
-Well, the famous magazine is under fire right now for celebrating a woman’s weight-loss “secret” which was apparently getting cancer.
+For decades upon decades, Cosmopolitan magazine has been giving tips on all sorts of things to its large span of readers, and many of those tips were focused on weight-loss.
+Almost everyone cares about staying healthy and trying to shed a few extra pounds using safe methods.
+Well, the famous magazine is under fire right now for celebrating a woman’s weight-loss “secret,” which was apparently getting cancer.

 Yes, the magazine actually tweeted out in celebration and excitement about how an Australian fitness Instagram star lost 44 pounds “without any exercise” at all.
 They wanted readers to click through and find out just how Simone Harbinson actually did this magnificent feat.

-Well, readers looking for weight-loss tips learned that Simone Harbinson shed the 44 pounds after being diagnosed with a rare form of cancer, according to The Washington Post.
+Readers looking for weight-loss tips learned that Simone Harbinson shed the 44 pounds after being diagnosed with a rare form of cancer, according to the Washington Post.

 When you’re Cosmopolitan and want to write a clickbait piece about how a fitness blogger lost weight due to cancer and organ removal. pic.twitter.com/quZA5HEwhL